This PDF is the current document as it appeared on Public Inspection on 06/17/2013 at 08:45 am.

 (6) Disclosure of the number, identity and qualifications of witnesses, and the nature of their testimony, particularly with respect to the policies of the Act and, as applicable according to the nature of the proceeding;

-(a) Rules 26 through 28 allow discovery reasonably calculated to lead to admissible evidence during a noticed proceeding.
+(a) Sections 3001.26 to 3001.28 allow discovery reasonably calculated to lead to admissible evidence during a noticed proceeding.
 Generally, discovery against a participant will be scheduled to end prior to the receipt into evidence of that participant's direct case.
 An exception to this procedure shall operate in all proceedings brought under 39 U.S.C.
-3661 when a participant needs to obtain information (such as operating procedures or data) available only from the Postal Service.
+3661, or set for hearing under part 3030 of this chapter, when a participant needs to obtain information (such as operating procedures or data) available only from the Postal Service.
 Discovery requests of this nature are permissible only for the purpose of the development of rebuttal testimony and may be made up to 20 days prior to the filing date for final rebuttal testimony.

 (b) Answers.
 The participant responding to the request shall file an answer with the Commission in conformance with §§ 3001.9 through 3001.12 within 14 days after the request is filed, or within such other period as may be fixed by the Commission or presiding officer.
-The answer shall state, with respect to each item or category, that inspection will be permitted as requested unless the request is objected to pursuant to paragraph (c) of this section.
+The answer shall state, with respect to each item or category, Start Printed Page 36439that inspection will be permitted as requested unless the request is objected to pursuant to paragraph (c) of this section.

 (d) Order of procedure.
 In public hearings before the Commission, the Postal Service shall open and close in proceedings which it has initiated under section 3661 of the Act, and a complainant shall open and close in proceedings on complaints filed under section 3662 of the Act and set for hearing pursuant to § 3001.18(a).
 With respect to the order of presentation of all other participants, and in all other proceedings, unless otherwise ordered by the Commission, the presiding officer shall direct the order of presentation of evidence and issue such other procedural orders as may be necessary to assure the orderly and expeditious conclusion of the hearing.